I bet that you have tried at least once to convince someone to say”Yes” to you. So let me ask you this question:

 These experts have answered 14 questions (the average survey took 15 minutes to complete) and I was able to gather amazing data, which we believe will help many businesses and other professionals better understand persuasion and how to apply it correctly.

-The amount of data that I have collected was overwhelming and it took me months to develop meaningful results and put this into a blog post.
+The amount of data that I collected was overwhelming and it took me months to develop meaningful results and put this into a blog post.

 So, first of all, a massive thank you to everyone who participated.
 This post would not exist without your help!